trutx/gogitup/README.md

 GoGitUp is a command-line tool that helps you manage and update multiple Git repositories efficiently.
 It scans configured directories for Git repositories and can update them all with a single command, handling both origin and upstream remotes.

+## ⚠️ Code Quality Warning

+**This codebase was generated using AI-assisted development (Cursor and Claude Code) and has been functionally reviewed only.** This means that if it works, it's considered good enough.
+However, you should expect:

+- Inconsistencies in coding style and patterns
+- Superfluous or redundant code
+- Suboptimal implementations
+- Other code quality issues typical of AI-generated code

+The focus was on functionality rather than code elegance.
+Use at your own discretion.

+*(This warning was also AI-generated lol)*

 ## Features

 - 🔍 Scan directories recursively for Git repositories